dineshkummarc/HRQuest/README.md

 ## Installation

-1. Download and Install XAMPP from official site if not already.
+1. Download and Install XAMPP from official site or by clicking the XAMPP icon below if not already.
-   Download Here:<br>
    <br>[![XAMPP](https://raw.githubusercontent.com/rdecarlo73/icons/master/xampp.ico)](https://www.apachefriends.org/download.html)

 2. After installation, move the xampp folder to C drive.